wp-plugins/quicksand-jquery-post-filter/readme.txt

 14. Style this plugin using your themes css file.
 Base css selectors can be easily overridden.

 == Changelog ==

+= 2.1 =

+    1. Fixed several bugs which stopped updating of options when many filters where chosen.

 = 2 =